© Made by PA0ABM (all rights reserved)

 Finally, on March 1, 1948, after a climb of about 5 hours, Bob was the first who

 reached Gillman's Point at 19.400 feet (5781 meter).
-Just on the rim of the volcano
+Just on the rim of the

-breathtaking (so to speak).
+Africa was breathtaking (so to speak).
 The actual peak of the Kibo however is

 some 3 mile away, and is called Uhuru Peak at 5895 meter.
 To get there would

 take another strenuous hike along the edge of the crater.
 Bob couldn't see

 much point in going that far, just to go a few feet higher.

 Jim arrived about 9:30 am, Errol about 10:30, and Norman about noon.
-Bob made a
+Bob

-make it, for him the top of Africa was just some steps too far away.
+Gatti.
+Weldon didn't make it, for him the top of Africa was just some steps too far away.

 After taking pictures the party left Gillman's Point about 1 pm.
-They came down in a snow storm and had to
+They came down in a snow storm and had

-next morning 8 am.
+until the next morning 8 am.
 Going down took 2 days, and took a lot of pictures.
 Bob's boots were swell,

 the best of the lot, he put hobs in before the climb.

 Back at the Kibo hotel, they learned Gatti was sick, and that Mrs Gatti was in charge.
-Norman wrote a note to
+Norman wrote a

-to give Bill permission to join the successful climbing party.
+kindly asking her, to give Bill permission to join the successful climbing party.